mdmparis/is110_nop5/README.md

 Evolutionary history of the IS110 recombinase and the NOP5/NOP56/NOP58 proteins.

+Data corresponding to the article "*Evolutionary origins of archaeal and eukaryotic RNA-guided RNA modification in bacterial IS110 transposons*"

 # Repository
 - `data/` contains the raw data used for this project (initial sequences, profile HMM and AlphaFold structures)